Health Insurance Resource Center

 New York Health Insurance Policies & Delivery Programs

 Health insurance is very important.
 It protects you and your family from a potentially catastrophic financial loss from a major illness.
 Even if you are healthy, you need health insurance.
 If you wait until you are sick and then try to obtain insurance, the insurance company may not pay for care relating to a pre-existing condition.
 To follow are some of the health insurance policies and programs available in New York:

 New York State Consumer Guide to Health Insurers

 Each year, New York State (via the DFS or Department of Health) receives complaints about health insurance companies from consumers and health care providers.
 Complaints typically involve issues related to prompt payment, reimbursement, coverage, benefits, rates and premiums.

-The New York Consumer Guide to Health Insurers contains a ranking of HMOs and health insurers based on complaint statistics and enrollee satisfaction surveys and includes information on the number of successful appeals to independent external review agents.
+The New York Consumer Guide to Health Insurers contains a ranking of HMOs and health insurance companies based on complaint statistics and enrollee satisfaction surveys and includes information on the number of successful appeals to independent external review agents.
 This Guide may help you when choosing a health insurance company.
 The Guide also contains telephone numbers for health insurance companies.

 Insurance Help for the Seriously Ill and their Caregivers